French tanker Somme: Construction and career

 The fifth and final tanker of the Durance class was ordered in March 1984 as part of the 1984–1988 plan.
 The vessel was laid down on 3 May 1985 by Normed at their yard in La Seyne, France.
 Named for a river in France, the ship was launched on 3 October 1987 and given the pennant number A 631.
 Somme was commissioned into the French Navy on 7 March 1990.
 The Durance-class ships were assigned to the Force d'action navale (FAR, "Naval Action Force") after entering service.
 One of the BCRs is assigned to Indian Ocean as flagship of the French naval forces in the region.
 The ship is home ported in Brest, France.

 In April 2008, the commander of ALINDIEN, the French command in the Indian Ocean, commanded the strike from Somme that freed the yacht from Somali pirates.
 Serving as the command vessel for the French forces participating in Operation Atalanta, Somme was attacked approximately 250 nmi off the Somali coast in the night of 6 to 7 October 2009 by two motorboats of Somali pirates who mistook Somme for a civilian ship.
 Somme repelled the assault rifle attack without sustaining damage or casualties and captured five of the pirates.
 Again on 20 April 2010, Somali pirates in a skiff mistakenly attacked Somme, firing at the vessel with automatic weapons.
 The French crew returned three warning shots and pursued the attackers, discovering a pirate mothership with two pirates on board.
 The four pirates in the skiff along with the two on the mothership were taken into custody.

 At the end of 2018, Somme underwent a refit at Brest, returning to service on 5 June 2019.
 In October 2019, Somme was deployed as part of Operation Corymbe, the French naval mission to the Gulf of Guinea, marking the first time a command ship was deployed there.
 During the deployment, Somme participated in the African naval exercise Grand African Nemo with 18 African nations.

 As of late 2021, of the original five Durance-class ships in the French Navy, only Somme and her sister ship Marne remained in service.
 The last two ships were expected to be replaced by the new Jacques Chevallier-class vessels and retire between 2022 and 2025.
 In 2022 it was indicated that Somme would continue in service until 2027 when she is planned to be replaced by the third of the Jacques Chevallier-class support ships, Émile Bertin.
+It was later reported that her out of service date had been extended to 2028.